xmusphlkg/CNIDS/Report/information/Acquired immune deficiency syndrome.md

+Acquired Immune Deficiency Syndrome (AIDS) is a chronic, potentially life-threatening condition caused by the human immunodeficiency virus (HIV), which damages the immune system and hampers the body's ability to fight infections and disease.
+Below is an overview of the epidemiology of AIDS, covering its history, prevalence, transmission routes, affected populations, key statistics, risk factors, and regional impacts.

 ### Historical Context and Discovery

-Acquired Immune Deficiency Syndrome (AIDS) is a condition caused by the Human Immunodeficiency Virus (HIV).
-The first recognized cases of AIDS were reported in the United States in the early 1980s among young homosexual men who displayed a range of unusual infections and cancers.
-By the mid-1980s, scientists had identified HIV as the cause of AIDS.

-Initially, there was significant mystery and stigma surrounding the condition, as it was associated with groups such as homosexual men, intravenous drug users, hemophiliacs, and recipients of blood transfusions.
-The identification of the virus led to a better understanding of the modes of transmission and the development of blood tests, which then informed strategies for prevention and management.
+AIDS was first recognized in the United States in the early 1980s when young otherwise healthy individuals, particularly gay men, began to develop rare opportunistic infections and cancers that seemed linked to immune system dysfunction.
+In 1983, researchers discovered the cause of AIDS—HIV.
+Since its discovery, AIDS has become a global pandemic.

 ### Global Prevalence

-As of my last update in April 2023, approximately 38 million people worldwide are living with HIV.
-Sub-Saharan Africa remains the most affected region, with about two-thirds of all HIV-positive individuals residing there.
-The global trends have shown some stabilization in new infections and an increase in people receiving antiretroviral therapy (ART).
+As of my knowledge cutoff in early 2023, HIV/AIDS remains a significant global public health issue.
+According to UNAIDS, in 2021, approximately 38.4 million people were living with HIV worldwide with 1.5 million new infections and around 650,000 AIDS-related deaths.
+Since the beginning of the epidemic, 79.3 million people have been infected with HIV, and 36.3 million have died from HIV-related causes.

 ### Transmission Routes

-HIV is transmitted through bodily fluids, including:

-- Blood
-- Semen
-- Vaginal and rectal fluids
-- Breast milk

-Key transmission routes include unprotected sexual contact, sharing needles/syringes among drug users, unscreened blood transfusions, and from mother to child during childbirth or breastfeeding.
-It’s important to note that HIV is not transmitted through casual contact, saliva, tears, or sweat that is not mixed with the blood of an HIV-positive person.
+HIV is transmitted through contact with certain body fluids from a person with HIV.
+The main routes of transmission are:

+1. Sexual contact: The most common route, particularly through unprotected vaginal or anal sex.
+2. Injection drug use: Sharing needles or syringes with someone who is infected.
+3. Mother-to-child transmission: An HIV-positive mother can transmit the virus to her child during pregnancy, childbirth, or breastfeeding.
+4. Blood transfusions and organ/tissue transplants: Less common, especially in countries where blood is screened for HIV antibodies.
+5. Occupational exposure: Health care workers may be exposed through needlestick injuries or other contact with infected fluids.

 ### Affected Populations and Key Statistics

-HIV affects all segments of society, but some groups are at higher risk than others:
+Traditionally, key affected populations include:

-- Men who have sex with men (MSM): This group continues to be at a high risk of HIV infection in many regions.
+- Men who have sex with men (MSM).
-- Sex workers: Due to the nature of their work, sex workers are at a higher risk of exposure to HIV.
+- Sex workers.
-- Intravenous drug users: Sharing needles increases the risk of HIV transmission.
+- Intravenous drug users.
-- People in high-prevalence regions: Individuals living in regions with high HIV prevalence, such as sub-Saharan Africa, have a higher risk of exposure.

-Key Statistics:

-- Young people and adolescents are particularly vulnerable, with many new infections occurring in this cohort.
-- Gender disparities exist; in sub-Saharan Africa, women are disproportionately affected by HIV.
-- HIV is the leading cause of death for women of reproductive age worldwide.
+- Transgender individuals.
+- Populations in low-income and middle-income countries, particularly in sub-Saharan Africa, where healthcare access is limited and there are significant social and economic barriers to effective prevention and treatment.

-### Major Risk Factors
+### Major Risk Factors for Transmission

-The major risk factors for HIV transmission include:
+Risk factors for HIV transmission include:

-- Unprotected sexual intercourse with an HIV-positive individual.
+- Unprotected sex with an infected partner.
+- Multiple sexual partners.
+- Presence of other sexually transmitted infections (STIs) which can facilitate HIV entry.
-- Sharing needles or syringes for drug use.
+- Sharing needles/syringes for drug use.
-- Receiving unsafe injections, blood transfusions, tissue transplantation, or medical procedures that involve unsterile cutting or piercing.
+- Receiving unsafe injections, blood transfusions, tissue transplantation, medical procedures involving unsterile cutting or piercing.
-- Experiencing accidental needle stick injuries, including among health care workers.
+- Lack of access to HIV prevention services, including pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP).
+- Stigma and discrimination, leading to a lack of testing and treatment.

-### Impact on Different Regions and Populations
+### Regional and Population Impacts

-- **Sub-Saharan Africa:** Home to the largest number of people living with HIV, with significant impacts on life expectancy, economic development, and household stability.
-- **Asia and Pacific:** Large populations with diverse epidemics.
-Some countries have made significant progress in controlling the epidemic, while others are experiencing growing epidemics.
+- **Sub-Saharan Africa**: This region is disproportionately affected, accounting for the majority of the world's HIV-positive population.
+The epidemic has had profound implications for life expectancy, orphanhood, and economic development.

+- **Asia and the Pacific**: While the overall prevalence is lower than in sub-Saharan Africa, certain countries have high rates of infection among key populations like intravenous drug users and sex workers.

-- **Eastern Europe and Central Asia:** Rising infection rates, often due to injecting drug use and inadequate prevention measures.
+- **Eastern Europe and Central Asia**: Increasing rates of infection noted, often linked to injection drug use and inadequate resources for prevention and treatment.

-- **Latin America and the Caribbean:** Stabilizing rates of infection with variances between countries, reflecting how social inequality and marginalization can affect transmission rates.
-- **Western and Central Europe, North America, and Australia:** Concentrated epidemics in key populations (like MSM), with high levels of treatment availability leading to better health outcomes for those living with HIV.
+- **Western and Central Europe and North America**: Effective antiretroviral therapy and prevention strategies have significantly reduced new infections, though risk remains among MSM and certain ethnic minorities.

+- **Latin America and the Caribbean**: The epidemic varies widely within this region, with some countries facing generalized epidemics.

+- **The Middle East and North Africa**: Prevalence is low, but data may be limited due to social stigma, and there is concern about the rising number of infections.

 ### Variations in Prevalence Rates and Affected Demographics

-- In many high-income countries, the prevalence of HIV is relatively low in the general population but higher among key populations.
-- The global prevalence shows significant regional variation, with some regions showing declines in new infections and others experiencing rising rates, partly due to socioeconomic factors, cultural barriers, access to healthcare, and public health initiatives.

-### Conclusion

-The epidemiology of AIDS reflects a complex interplay between biological, social, economic, and cultural factors.
-While significant progress has been made in the diagnosis, treatment, and prevention of HIV and AIDS, the condition remains a major public health issue.
-Efforts to prevent the spread of HIV include promoting safer sex practices, advocating for needle exchange programs, ensuring the safety of blood transfusions, and increasing access to antiretroviral therapy globally.
+The HIV/AIDS epidemic varies widely around the world, both in terms of prevalence rates and affected demographics.
+Demographics most affected by HIV include young women and adolescent girls in sub-Saharan Africa, MSM in high-income countries, and injection drug users in Eastern Europe.

+Prevention strategies like the use of PrEP, promotion of safe sex practices, harm reduction for drug users, and treatment as prevention (TasP) have proven effective in reducing incidence rates.
+Conversely, stigma, discrimination, and inequality continue to act as barriers to effective HIV prevention and treatment.
+Access to antiretroviral therapy (ART) has considerably improved, transforming HIV from a fatal disease into a manageable chronic condition for many.

+AIDS has had a profound impact on society, as both a health issue and a source of social and political tension.
+Despite advances in treatment and prevention, it remains crucial to address the diverse challenges faced by affected individuals around the world, particularly in resource-limited settings.